koohyar/uptime/posts/zero-point-seeds.md

 substitute orbit to do sensible logging instead of making people laugh and distract our logger.
 Format stuff is for the cool and the typed.
 They know what happens since the morning init.
 Fast lanes almost smell of them!
-A friend said the other you could invoke some of that *painting* choas if you follow typed elects (they don't finish parses that often) and just wait until some stride or pan takes you index.
-I would not care to try it, as I am happy with my subroutines, but I mean should one have a dozen of acyclics to spare... it might be somebody else's worth.
+A friend said the other day that you could invoke some of that *painting* choas if you follow typed elects (they don't finish parses that often) and just wait until some stride or pan takes your index.
+I would not care to try it, as I am happy with my subroutines.
+But I mean should one have a dozen of acyclics to spare... it might be somebody else's worth.
 Typed are the ones that do these stuff.
 Especially after all this never-stolen tape analogy spreading around.
-Some of them almost broke the chair out of excitment when the random index appeared!
+Some of them almost broke the chair out of excitement when the random index appeared!
 The return type is always cool, but you don't keep your index when there's no cache.
-It was smelling like paper crumbs when a senior appended the orbit and the logger only started shouting then!
+It was smelling like paper crumbs until a senior appended the orbit and the logger only started shouting then!
 I am not particularly against all this _Pure ReturnType_ or _no-op_index_, but some jungles you don't touch.
 You see roots, you mind your home.